 A non-major release is also defined as a fixed major.minor pair, but the minor number is greater than 0.
 Non-major releases do not have necessarily adhere to the five year support time period.
 Development versions of the model system associated with individual model enhancements and/or infrastructure improvements fall into this category.
 Non-major releases are supported until the minor number is incremented.
 As an example, cesm1.2.z will be supported until cesm.1.3.0 is released.

 For both major and minor releases, only the latest revision number (".z") is supported.

 Support will consist of updates as needed for bug fixes, script changes, and/or code to allow the addition of new machines.
 These will be provided to supported major model releases for the duration of the major release support period.
 These will not have undergone the extensive testing associated with formal releases but will be provided for the benefit of the user community.

 Released code, scripts and associated input datasets for major as well as non-major releases will be available on the web for that period.
 This policy may be modified at the discretion of the SSC in order to extend the support time.

 The addition of new machines to, or removal of old systems from, the Category 1 class will be based upon the availability of future CESM production capability.
 Priority will be given to super-computers at NCAR, NSF, and DOE centers.

-The CESM Software Engineering Group (CSEG) and CISL are continuing to support a CESM bulletin board for addressing issues such as porting to USERDEFINED machines, data inquiries and bug reports.
-A new bulletin board is being implemented that will address many of the shortcomings that have occurred with the original bulletin board.
-We plan to have this in place by early 2013.
+The CESM Software Engineering Group (CSEG) and CISL support the a CESM bulletin board for addressing issues such as porting to USERDEFINED machines, data inquiries and bug reports.